curvegrid/go-ethereum-wiki/Frontier-Console.md

      loadScript('/path/to/myfile.js');

 Loads a JavaScript file and executes it.
+Relative paths are interpreted as relative to `jspath` which is specified as a command line flag, see [Command Line Options](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options).

 ***